ConduitNetwork/docs/infrastructure/loadbalancers/lb.rst

 Orchestrating Load Balancers
 ----------------------------

 A large part of application orchestration and automation involves tying various web services and backend services into different load balancer configurations.
 If the automation tool is unable to communicate or integrate with this aspect of your infrastructure, a lot of gaps will be created in the full orchestrated flow of application deployment.
-This is why Morpheus provides deep integration with load balancers and explicit definitions with catalog items as to how they are connected to provisioned instances.
+This is why Conduit provides deep integration with load balancers and explicit definitions with catalog items as to how they are connected to provisioned instances.
 Some of the functionality includes:

 * Public Cloud Load Balancer Support
 * Private Cloud Load Balancer Support